|James A Beckford||University of Warwick, UK|

 The Handbook's 35 chapters are organized into eight sections: basic theories and debates; methods of studying religion; social forms and experiences of religion; issues of power and control in religious organizations; religion and politics; individual religious behaviour in social context; religion, self-identity and the life-course; and case studies of China, Eastern Europe, Israel, Japan, and Mexico.

 Each chapter establishes benchmarks for the state of sociological thinking about religion in the 21st century and provides a rich bibliography for pursuing its subject further.
 Overall, the Handbook stretches the field conceptually, methodologically, comparatively, and historically.
-It promises to be an indispensable source of guidance and insight for both students and scholars for years to come.
+An indispensable source of guidance and insight for both students and scholars.